ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 ## Compute considerations for disaster recovery
 {: #design-considerations-dr}

-IBM Global Replication Service (GRS) is a powerful solution that provides asynchronous data replication for IBM i, AIX, and Linux workloads.
-GRS ensures data resilience by replicating storage volumes from one IBM data center to a geographically distant IBM data center.
+{{site.data.keyword.IBM_notm}} Global Replication Service (GRS) is a powerful solution that provides asynchronous data replication for {{site.data.keyword.IBM_notm}} i, AIX, and Linux workloads.
+GRS ensures data resilience by replicating storage volumes from one {{site.data.keyword.IBM_notm}} data center to a geographically distant {{site.data.keyword.IBM_notm}} data center.
 It supports failover and failback mechanisms, allowing seamless transitions between primary and secondary sites.

-In the IBM Power Virtual Server Resileincy Pattern are several compute considerations that need to be made for Disaster Recovery:
+In the {{site.data.keyword.powerSysFull}} Resileincy Pattern are several compute considerations that need to be made for Disaster Recovery:

 - The method chosen for this pattern was to deploy a seconadry site using GRS as the replication method.